 The real challenge with weight loss is keeping it off.

-When you lose a significant amount of weight (greater than 10% is the number that’s typically used, though certainly there is individual variability), the body does what it can to return to its original weight and the further from the original weight you drop, the greater the pressure to rebound.
+When you lose a significant amount of weight, the body does what it can to return to its original weight and the further from the original weight you drop, the greater the pressure to rebound.
 The body seems to have a functional weight set point that it defends irrespective of the extent of its internal stores of energy (in the form of fat).
 The set point can be raised by factors that affect the body’s homeostatic mechanism of weight maintenance.
 While this set point can be raised, it does not seem to be amenable to being lowered.

 - Thyroid function changes.
 Reverse T3 increases, T3 and T4 decrease, effectively rendering you hypothyroid